M66B/FairEmail/docs/FAQ-sv-rSE.md

 If the wizard ends with *AUTHENTICATE failed*, IMAP and/or SMTP might be disabled for the account.
 In this case you should ask the administrator to enable IMAP and SMTP.
 The procedure is documented [here](https://docs.microsoft.com/en-in/exchange/troubleshoot/configure-mailboxes/pop3-imap-owa-activesync-office-365).

-Om du har aktiverat *säkerhetsstandard* i din organisation kan du behöva aktivera SMTP AUTH-protokollet.
+If you've enabled *security defaults* in your organization, you might need to enable the SMTP AUTH protocol.
 Please [see here](https://docs.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission) about how to.

 <br />